Severe Tire Damage (band): Music

 Besides performing rock and roll standards, the band wrote a number of original songs that run the range from rock to punk.

 These songs appears on their two albums: "Who Cares" (a full CD album) and "Trial Starter Kit" (a mini-CD with only 4 songs).
 Both albums are out of print but are available on their collection CD "The Best We Can Do."

 Downfall

 On April 27, 1999, Weiser died, and the band never fully recovered.
-For Rubin, this was the second band in which the drummer had died, making his life into a Spinal Tap-like experience.
-For a brief time afterward silicon valley drummer Joel Jewitt practiced with the band and played some local gigs; as of March 2010 Jewitt was believed to be alive.
-Rubin and Haines continue to keep score on dead drummers; currently (2020) Haines is ahead of Rubin three to two.
+For a brief time afterward Silicon Valley drummer Joel Jewitt practiced with the band and played some local gigs.